 The lake is plenty in bass, carp, catfish, perch.
 A fishing license is required while fishing in a boat or on the shoreline.

 Blue Ridge Shores is dedicated to boating safety.
-We have restriction concerning boat size, horsepower, wake and no-wake zones, traffic patterns, etc. Due to the size of the lake and for the safety of our residents and their families, no jet-ski's are permitted on the lake.
+We have restrictions concerning boat size, horsepower, wake and no-wake zones, traffic patterns, etc. Due to the size of the lake and for the safety of our residents and their families, no jet-ski's are permitted on the lake.

 All motorized and non-motorized boats must be registered with the Blue Ridge Shores Office.
-To register a motorized boat, please provide a copy of the state registration, proof of insurance, and proof of completion of boater safey course.
+To register a motorized boat, please provide a copy of the state registration, proof of insurance, and proof of completion of boater safety course.
 We must have current documentation on file to issue or renew boat decals annually.
 There is also an annual boat registration fee for all motorized boats based on horsepower.
-Non-motorized boats, such as a kayak, canoe, paddleboats, jon boats powered by electric motor, etc. must be registered as well and have a one-time registration as well.
+Non-motorized boats, such as a kayak, canoe, paddleboats, john boats powered by electric motor, etc. must be registered as well and have a one-time registration as well.

 For specific lake and boating restrictions consult our Bylaws.

 For more information on Virginia Boating Safety classes visit: Boat Virginia